Want the perfect workout program?

 While the above information explains why the gluteus maximus muscle is so important, let’s discuss it with more focus on fitness and sports.
 We will also explain the causes and issues of weak glutes...

-Pretty much any compound exercise that involves your quads or your hamstrings also involves your glutes.
+Your glutes are involved in so many exercises.
+Pretty much any compound exercise that involves your quads or your hamstrings can also serve as a gluteus medius exercise.
 Think about it, your glutes are a primary mover for squats, deadlifts, lunges, leg presses, hip thrusts, and the list goes on.
-Your gluteus maximus is like the glue that holds all lower body movements together.
-The stronger your glutes are, the more strength you will have for any lower body movements.

 This applies to athletics too.
 Your gluteus maximus powers movements like sprints, jumping, shuffling, acceleration and deceleration when shifting movements, and the list goes on.
 So, if you want to be powerful and explosive, you need strong glutes.